 - The implications for consumers of fairness regimes in the UK's financial services markets Access to Credit for tiny businesses, 2000-2004, funded by the National Financial Services Policy Program, Schulich School of Business, Toronto Canada.

 Also view these in the Kent Academic Repository

 Graduate level teaching on Financial Services Regulation and Information Technology and Commercial Law.

 Toni is happy to supervise graduate work in the areas of: Regulation and Governance of Consumer Financial Services Markets, International Financial Institutions, Economic Development under conditions of Neoliberal Globalization, Information Technology and E-commerce and the Governance and Regulation of Race/Gender Relations.

-Suraweerage Nanayakkara: MPhil "Performers' rights in South Asia"back to top
+Suraweerage Nanayakkara: MPhil "Performers' rights in South Asia"